uitricks/SmallButtonsForIOS/README.md

 In this case we specify a larger region 44pt x 44pt, then when a touch comes in we return true of it was in that larger region.

+Keep In Mind:
+It is easy to align other elements in the touch zone of your small button so remember to keep large enough margins between controls.

 [Example Project](https://github.com/uitricks/SmallButtonsForIOS)